On Sunday, Duke and Duchess of Cambridge joined the Her Majesty and Prince Philip at Crathie Kirk Church in Balmoral for Sunday Service.

 Duchess complemented her look with her navy blue Tiffany drop-brim hat from Lock & Co.
 Crafted from 100% rabbit fur felt, this ‘Breakfast at Tiffany’s’ hat features stunning lipped drop-brim and wide Petersham band and available at £325.00

-Duchess wore the same hat previously at the unveiling of the Iraq Afghanistan Memorial in London in March 2017.
+Catherine wore the same hat previously at the unveiling of the Iraq Afghanistan Memorial in London on March 2017.